 People with long-standing social phobia never get much practice in handling disagreements, criticism, rudeness, or even normal conversation and joking.
 They find all these interactions threatening and avoid them if at all possible.
 They may not even know whether someone is joking in a friendly way or whether they’re deliberately being rude.

 Because they never speak up for themselves, other people get used to ignoring them or making them the target of jokes, not knowing how hurtful this is.
-If the person ever stands up for themselves their friends or work colleagues will still tend to discount what they’re saying.
-They will tell each other “he’s in a mood” or “she is having PMT.”
+If the person ever stands up for themselves, people still tend to discount what they’re saying.
+They will tell each other “he’s in a bad mood” or “she is having PMT.”
 This avoids them having to change their behaviour towards the other person.

 Overcoming social phobia